It’s one of the most iconic towers in the world, and in this post, you’ll discover our list with the top 15 facts about the Space Needle in Seattle.

-These were closed in the year 2000 after a huge renovation project that cost $21 million USD, which is about the same of the entire construction cost of the tower of $4.5 million USD if we calculate with inflation in mind.
+These were closed in the year 2000 after a huge renovation project that cost USD 21 million, which is about the same as the entire construction cost of the tower of USD 4.5 million if we calculate with inflation in mind.

 Right now, there is one large revolving restaurant called “SkyCity” which turns 360 degrees once every 47 minutes.